-Academy reference point and places allocated accordingly (i.e. those living nearer to the reference point will be allocated places before those living further away).
+5 Distance Criteria.
+All remaining applicants will be ranked on the basis of distance between the applicants' homes and the Trinity Academy reference point and places allocated accordingly (i.e. those living nearer to the reference point will be allocated places before those living further away).
 The reference point will be the centre of the learning campus site at 56 Brixton Hill where Trinity Academy is located.
 Appeal arrangements Unsuccessful applicants have the right to appeal against the decision to an independent appeals panel.
 Further details and guidance on admissions and appeals are available from the school.
+Woodmansterne School and Sixth Form

-Woodmansterne School Woodmansterne School Woodmansterne Road, SW16 5UQ Telephone 020 8764 1825 Executive Headteacher Ms Samantha Palin BA (Hons), MA, NPQH
+Woodmansterne School Woodmansterne Road, SW16 5UQ Telephone 020 8764 1825 Executive Headteacher Ms Samantha Palin BA (Hons), MA, NPQH Head of Secondary Ms Marie Nassor BSc (Hons) MA Woodmansterne School and Sixth Form

-Woodmansterne is proud to be an all-though school serving the children and families of our local community; we opened our secondary phase in 2017 and will see our first GCSE results in summer 2022.
+Woodmansterne is proud to be an all-though school serving the children and families of our local community; we opened our secondary phase in 2017 and saw our first GCSE results in summer 2022.
 We have a pupilcentred learning environment that is relevant, creative, responsive to change and underpinned by exceptional relationships between our pupils and adults.

-WOODMANSTERNE

-Our Vision and Ethos:

-Working together, at the heart of the community, achieving excellence in everything we do.
-Our Ethos:
+Our Vision and Ethos: Working together, at the heart of the community, achieving excellence in everything we do.